About This Project

 14. February 2018, 16:00-19:30

-Jugend- & Kulturprojekt e.V is glad to host in collaboration with Memorare Pacem e.V and the Municipality of Dresden the international Event ‘KUNST des ERINNERNS – Europa Neu Denken’ / ‘The Art of Remembrance – Envisioning Europe’.
-The Event takes place within the framework of the European Project “‘Reconnecting Citizens with the Founding Values of the European Project – RECONN’ (Europe for Citizens Programme, Strand 2 Measure 2:1 Town-Twinning)
+Jugend- & Kulturprojekt e.V hosted on the 14th of February 2018 the international Event ‘KUNST des ERINNERNS – Europa Neu Denken’ / ‘The Art of Remembrance – Envisioning Europe’ in collaboration with Memorare Pacem e.V and the Municipality of Dresden.
+The Event took place within the framework of the European Project “Reconnecting Citizens with the Founding Values of the European Project – RECONN’ (Europe for Citizens Programme, Strand 2 Measure 2:1 Town-Twinning)

 Every year between 13th-15th February, the city and people of Dresden commemorate the Dresden bombings in February 1945, and remember and reflect on the impact the war had on the city’s identity-shaping process.

-Artists and the politically- and historically-minded from in and around Dresden and from abroad will have the opportunity to convene on this anniversary.
+Artists and the politically- and historically-minded people from Dresden and abroad had the opportunity to convene on this anniversary.

-Dresdeners are invited to come along for an international event that welcomes cultural interaction, discussions and art activities and to explore the different perceptions of Europe’s past and future.
+Dresdeners and citizens from different European countries were invited to join the international event that welcomed cultural interaction, discussions and art activities exploring the different perceptions of Europe’s past and future.

 Venue: Kulturrathaus Dresden